spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-dynamic-store-customer-account-management-feature.md

-This document describes how to ingrate the Dynamic Store + Customer Account Management feature into a Spryker project.
+This document describes how to integrate the Dynamic Store + Customer Account Management feature into a Spryker project.

 ## Install feature core

-Follow the steps below to install the Customer Account Management feature + Dynamis Store feature.
+Follow the steps below to install the Customer Account Management feature + Dynamic Store feature.

 ### Prerequisites